Satellite Collection Object: How to Use External Files

 Solution

-Use STK to model large constellations of satellites using the Satellite Collection object and associated external files.
+Use the STK software to model large constellations of satellites using a Satellite Collection object and associated external files.

 What you will learn